Trainee Project Worker Scheme

 If you would like to sign up to receive updates on the scheme, please email firstname.lastname@example.org with your name and email address.

 Trainee Project Workers are key members of the staff team at SPEAR, working alongside Hostel Resettlement and Support Workers to ensure that residents are well supported and the project is run smoothly.
 As with Resettlement and Support Workers, Trainee Project Workers work 37.5 hours per week to a rota of early morning and late evening shifts.
-Trainees are paid at minimum wage.
+Trainees are paid at London Living Wage.

 In addition there is considerable on-the-job training as TPWs work closely with permanent staff, attending team meetings and learning more and more about hostel procedures and the support networks available to homeless people in London.
 As time goes by, Trainee Project Workers can expect to take on increasing levels of responsibility, overseen by their line manager, until they are conducting key work sessions with clients, making housing referrals, offering benefits advice and carrying out any of the other tasks which hostel staff are involved in on a day-to-day basis.